ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 special comment string `# sharrow:` splits the expression, with everything before this comment evaluated under the legacy process, and everything after evaluated only when sharrow is enabled.

+An example of a switching expression is found in the trip destination utilities found in several examples:

+    `@np.log1p(size_terms.get(df.alt_dest, df.purpose)) # sharrow: np.log1p(size_terms['sizearray'])`

+Here, `size_terms` is a DataFrameMatrix class instance, a special class written into ActivitySim to facilitate reading from a DataFrame as it it were a 2-d array.
+As it is a special purpose class written in Python, the numba compiler cannot handle it directly.
+Fortunately, sharrow provides an alternative: passing the size terms as a xarray `DataArray`.
+This has a slightly different interface, so the sharrow and legacy evaluation modes require different expressions.
+The switching expression is used to handle the DataFrameMatrix on the left (before "# sharrow:") and the DataArray on the right.

 ### Performance Considerations